Skip to additional navigation Skip to content

 b) Operational Boundary for External Debt

-33. The operational boundary is the expected borrowing position of the Council during the course of the year.
+1. The operational boundary is the expected borrowing position of the Council during the course of the year.
 The operational boundary is not a limit and actual borrowing can be either below or above the boundary subject to the authorised limit not being breached.
-The Operational Limit has been set at £20m as the Council is expected to borrow over the period of the MTFS.
+The Operational Limit has been set at £15m (Table 6) and, whilst the Council is not expected to externally borrow over the period of the MTFS, this provides a cushion and gives flexibility should circumstances significantly change.
+Chart 1 below shows the prudential indicators graphically.

 Operational Boundary for External Debt